datagrok-ai/public/help/domains/chem/cheminformatics.md

 * ### [Similarity and diversity search](similarity-search.md)

   For the reference structure, finds the 10 most similar/diverse ones in your dataset.
-  Similarity search sorts all the found structures by similarity score. Уou can try multiple [distance metrics](similarity-spe#available-distance-metrics) for different similarity scoring.
+  Similarity search sorts all the found structures by similarity score.
+You can try multiple [distance metrics](similarity-spe#available-distance-metrics) for different similarity scoring.

   ![Similarity search](../../uploads/gifs/similarity-search.gif "Similarity search")